 BLACKSBURG, Va., Dec.
-3, 2012 – Dennis R. Dean of Blacksburg, Va., the Stroobants Professor of Biotechnology and director of life sciences at Virginia Tech, has been named Fellow of the American Association for the Advancement of Science (AAAS).
+3, 2012 – Dennis R. Dean, the Stroobants Professor of Biotechnology and director of life sciences at Virginia Tech, has been named Fellow of the American Association for the Advancement of Science (AAAS).

 Dean was selected for this high honor by his peers for "his contributions to the fields of microbiology and bioinorganic chemistry involving the mechanisms of biological nitrogen fixation and the formation of biological iron-sulfur clusters," according to the association.